VovaMind/KnowledgeBase/2018/udacity_aind_notes.md

 Perceptron algorithm: making iterations of perceptron trick.

+To consider classification probabilities we can use sigmoid function: 1/(e^(-t) + 1).

 Using error-function for a gradient descent.
 It should be continuous and differentiable.

+Log loss function = -log(probability of correct classification).
+We should minimize it.
+We should use it to avoid probability multiplication and replace it with sum of logs.

+Softmax function: e^(s_1) / (sum of e^(s_i)).
+It helps to move from scores to class probabilities.

 <a name="CNN"/>